 One business came to us with a unique problem.
 Their holiday destination was a kind of hybrid between a detox option and a vacation.
 While vacation looks exciting, detox looks boring.
 The challenge was to convey both so that the audiences were not misled or developed any wrong notions about the brand.

 A good way out was not just to show people enjoying being there but also people immersed in doing something.
-Such visuals attracted the attention by standing out from the typical holiday pictures.
+Such visuals attracted attention by standing out from the typical holiday pictures.
 They also showed the effects of detox.

 The brand was no longer an entertainment option but a statement on how vacations should help people bounce back to life.